digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 Prerequisites
 =============

-Packaged versions of ``vdu_control`` are likely to include all of the following automatically.
+Packaged versions of ``vdu_control`` are likely to include all the following automatically.

  * `python3`, `python3-qt6` or `python-qt5`, `noto-sans-math-fonts`, `noto-sans-symbols2-fonts`.
  * `ddcutil`, the command line DDC interface.
- * `libddcutil` and `ddcutil-service`, obtional, but recommended for increased reliability. more features, and increased speed.
+ * `libddcutil` and `ddcutil-service`, optional, but recommended for increased reliability. more features, and increased speed.

 The following need not be present to run ``vdu_controls``, library imports are only attempted when settings require them:

  * `brightnessctl`,  optional, needed for controlling laptop-panels.
- * `python3-pyudev`, optional, needed for detecting brighntess changes on laptop-panels.
+ * `python3-pyudev`, optional, needed for detecting brightness changes on laptop-panels.
  * `pyserial`, optional, required to use a serial-port light-metering device (only loaded if needed).